 Lottery Selection Process

 All available cart and kiosk locations are granted through a public lottery.
 The annual lottery was held on March 15, 2018.
 Please review the 2018 Vending Application Packet Carts & Kiosks for more detailed information about the program and the lottery process.
 Registration for the lottery is required to participate.
-Please complete the Vending Registration Form before March 1, 2018 to be entered into the lottery for this year.
 To receive program updates and be added to the Vendor Notification List, please email email@example.com the subject line of the email should be (Vendor Notification List).

 Important Information (Quick Links)